 I use this to test the web site before uploading any changes I've made to the live web site so it is important that my test environment is close to that of the hosting company.
 I don't want to end up trying to debug web site problems on the live system - something I've (almost) managed to achieve to date.

-The last time I went through this exercise I thought I'd see if I should change the Web Server software I was using.
+The time before last time I went through this exercise I thought I'd see if I should change the Web Server software I was using.

 Earlier incarnations of my test setup had been running Apache 2.2.21.
 Perhaps I should install Apache 2.4.9 which was the most up-to-date build offered in the Tiny Core repository?
 After I'd installed and configured it I found that my web site was significantly broken.
 This made me look further into what was going on...